-What Is The POP-iN App?
-I Tried This Pay By The Hour Gym App & Here's How It Went
+I Tried An App That Lets You Pay By The Hour For The Gym & Here's How It Went

 Committing to a gym can be a bit intimidating, especially if you're the type of person who likes to try a lot of new things.
 Take me, for example: I love trying different workout classes, and while sometimes I just do a bit of yoga at home, other times, I'll want to run on the treadmill, or even go for a swim.
 My budget doesn't exactly support a New York City gym membership with such a huge variety of amenities, but the good news is there is, indeed, an app for that.
 I tried the POPiN app, and if you, much like myself, are desperately trying to navigate the expensive world of fitness in Manhattan, I highly recommend you download this ASAP.